Frequently Asked Questions

 All plans are drawn at ¼” scale or larger and include:

-- Roof Plan: A view of the roof from the top, showing roof configuration, slope, hips/valleys, and overhang
+Roof Plan: A view of the roof from the top, showing roof configuration, slope, hips/valleys, and overhangs

-- Foundation Plan: Drawn to 1/4″ scale, this page shows all necessary notations and dimensions including support columns, walls and excavated and unexcavated areas.
-Most of our plans show a basement or crawl space or slab plan.
+Foundation Plan: Drawn to 1/4″ scale, this page shows all necessary notations and dimensions including support columns, walls and excavated and unexcavated areas.
+Most of our plans show a basement, crawl space or slab on grade plan.

-- Notes and Specification: Design Criteria notes, important Building Codes and Portal Frame Details
+Notes and Specification: Design Criteria notes, important Building Codes and Portal Frame Details from the International Residential Code (IRC)

 Square footage calculations are made from the outside face of exterior wall and include all walls.
 Window, fireplace and room projections are included only when floor joists are extended over that area.
 Areas not included are decks, porches, garages, basements and attics.